 One of the first things that Steve Stonehouse, running and walking coach and vice president of programming and education for STRIDE, tells me when we hop on the phone is that most people don't realize that walking is considered a weight-bearing exercise.
 Given that walking is usually grouped in the cardio category, this adds to the ever-growing list of serious benefits you get from it—yes, even from simply walking a mile a day.

-"Walking is a weight-bearing exercise.
-Even if you're not holding weights or you've got ankle weights on, it's a weight-bearing exercise," says Stonehouse.
-"So you're getting all of the cardio and respiratory benefits, but your muscles are getting benefits too because they're having to carry your weight around."
-Below, Stonehouse shares more benefits plus tips for how to how to up the challenge when you're ready.
+"Walking is a weight-bearing exercise—even if you're not holding weights or you've got ankle weights on, it's a weight-bearing exercise," Stonehouse says.
+"You're getting all of the cardio and respiratory benefits, but your muscles are getting benefits too because they're having to carry your weight around."
+Below, Stonehouse and BowFlex fitness advisor Amy Schemper, CPT share the health benefits of walking plus tips for how to up the challenge when you're ready.

 1. You help strengthen your muscles

 While walking isn't the same as strength training, you still get some strength-building benefits from engaging muscles throughout your body as you walk.
 What muscles does walking work?
 “We think of walking as primarily cardiovascular training (which it is!), however, walking also works our entire lower body, including legs, calves, and hips,” Schemper says.
 And, depending on the terrain you’re walking on, you can tap into specific muscle zones.
 “Walking up hills or on an incline really targets our glutes and hamstrings,” she adds.
 “And walking [in general] requires significant core stabilization, so your abdominal muscles are also engaging with every step.”
 Best of all, since walking keeps the core engaged, the mile-a-day benefits might include improved posture, too.

 TL;DR: Walking a mile a day will engage all of your lower body muscles, as well as your core and arms if your form is on point.